w3c/wai-arrm/content/index.md

 title: "ARRM: Accessibility Roles and Responsibilities Mapping"
 nav_title: "Roles and Responsibilities (ARRM)"
 doc-note-type: draft
 doc-note-message-md: This is an in-progress draft.
 We welcome comments via GitHub or email from the [links below](#helpimprove).
-You are also welsome to join the ARRM Community Group @@link to contribute.
+You are also welsome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2021-@@-@@   # Put the date of this translation YYYY-MM-DD (with month in the middle)